LaurenC2022/qr-code-component/README.md

 ### Continued development

 I did run into HTTP and Javascript errors when checking the layout against Chrome and Firefox browser developer tools.
-The issues regard cookies and HTTP requests.
-The issue is outside of the scope for this exercies and is above my skill level at this time.
-I will come back to this at a later date and after I learn HTTP.
-MDN Web Docs has a detailed guide on HTTP.
+The issues, which regard cookies and HTTP requests, are not handled.
+Security and HTTP are outside of the scope of this exercie.
+The issues are also above my skill level at this time.
+I will come back to this at a later date.

+Note: MDN Web Docs has a detailed guide on HTTP, which may help.

 ## Author